arvind-02/Inventory_App/README.md

 # eCommerce Recommendation App
 This repo contains an eCommerce Recommendation App built using FastAPI, NextJS, and a SingleStore database.
 In this app, we simulate a dashboard for an online store owner.
 The dashboard displays a card for each incoming order, showing details about the user and the purchased product.
 Additionally, each card includes a button that, when clicked, recommends a new product for that user.

-We have fully integrated database support, account support and multi project / employee support.
-Simply create an account and upload the PDF resumes of your employees, and a text description of the projects your company aims to work on.
-The rest will be handled by the AI!

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).